Dzierżysławice: History

 According to the 1 December 1910 census, among 791 inhabitants of Dzierżysławice, 47 spoke German, 677 spoke Polish, and 67 were bilingual.
 After the First World War, a monument dedicated to people from Dzierżysławice who died in the war, was erected in the village.
 Only a portion of Prudnik County participated in the 1921 Upper Silesia plebiscite, which was supposed to determine ownership of the Province of Upper Silesia between Germany and Poland.
 Dzierżysławice found itself in the eastern part of the county, within the plebiscite area.
-467 people od Dzierżysławice voted to remain in Germany, and 71 voted to secede for Poland.
+467 people od Dzierżysławice voted to remain in Germany, and 71 voted to reunite with Poland.
 In the end, the area of Prudnik, along with Dzierżysławice, remained in Germany.
 The Wawelberg Group stored explosives, firearms, and ammunition in Karol Jurecki's barn in Dzierżysławice.
 Janusz Meissner lived here.
 The Wawelberg Group destroyed a railway bridge near Dzierżysławice as a part of Operation "Bridges", which started the Third Silesian Uprising on 2 May 1921.

 Following the Second World War, from March to May 1945, Prudnik County was controlled by the Soviet military commandant's office.
 On 11 May 1945, it was passed on to the Polish administration.
-Autochthonous inhabitants of Biedrzychowice, who either spoke Silesian or knew Polish, were allowed to remain in the village.
+Autochthonous inhabitants of Biedrzychowice, who either knew Polish or spoke Silesian, were allowed to remain in the village.

 The village became a part of Silesian Voivodeship in 1945.
 It belongs to Opole Voivodeship since 1950.
 In the years 1945–1954, the village belonged to Gmina Racławice Śląskie in Prudnik County.

 The local agricultural production cooperative was established in 1952.
 The brass band from Dzierżysławice performed during Pope John Paul II's stay in Częstochowa in 1979 and in Góra Świętej Anny in 1983.
 The village was damaged during the 1997 flood.
 The local Voluntary Fire Brigade station was constructed in 1998.
 In 2001, Dzierżysławice joined the Opole Village Renewal Program.
 The village was flooded during the 2024 flood.

 Demographics

-Dzierżysławice is inhabited by autochthonous Germans and Silesians.
-They belong to the registered German minority in Poland.
+Dzierżysławice is inhabited by autochthonous Silesians and Germans.
 The residents speak the Prudnik dialect of the Silesian language.
 The villaged gained the bilingual Polish-German status in 2009.